VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/web-applications/social-buttons.md

 <img src="../../../../assets/images/FollowLinks.png" />

-The follow us links can be generated using addThis smart layers as shown in sample below: (More information for customization atВ <a href="http://support.addthis.com/" rel="nofollow">http://support.addthis.com/</a>)
+The follow us links can be generated using addThis smart layers as shown in sample below: (More information for customization at <a href="http://support.addthis.com/" rel="nofollow">http://support.addthis.com/</a>)

 ```
 <script type="text/javascript">